 - Improved error messages

-decorator- Generic types:
+@overridedecorator- Generic types:

-- Easier alias type using
+def func[T](it: Iterable[T]) -> T: - Easier alias type using

-:type MyType = list[str]
+type:type MyType = list[str] - 🗑️ Removed

-and similar old style named methods inunittest
+assertEqualsand similar old style named methods inunittest - 🗑️ Removed

 distutils